chaos-mesh/chaos-mesh/README.md

 ## Prerequisites

-Before deploying Chaos Mesh™, make sure the following items have been installed.
+Before deploying Chaos Mesh, make sure the following items have been installed.
 If you would like to have a try on your machine, you can refer to [get-started-on-your-local-machine](#get-started-on-your-local-machine) section.

 - Kubernetes >= v1.12
 - [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) enabled (optional)
 - [Helm](https://helm.sh/) version >= v2.8.2

-## Deploy Chaos Mesh™
+## Deploy Chaos Mesh

 ### Get the Helm files